femtotrader/OnlineTechnicalIndicators.jl/README.md

 It's inspired by Python project [talipp](https://github.com/nardew/talipp) which is used as "reference implementation" for unit tests.

+:construction: This software is under construction.
+API can have breaking changes.

 ## Install
 Open Julia command line interface.